 Carolina Bale Brut & Rose

-A newly released brand from the Charles Krug Napa Valley team are the Carolina Bale Brut & Rose Wines.
+A newly released brand from the Charles Krug Napa Valley team is the Carolina Bale Brut & Rose Wines.
 I had these at a launch party this summer and they were both beautiful.
-Light, refreshing and super enjoyable and drinkable.
+Light, refreshing, and super enjoyable and drinkable.
 Learn more and purchase online here.

 Flaunt Wine Company

 Flaunt Wine Company is a new brand from Dianna Lee.
 Flaunt Wines is a beautiful luxury California Sparkling Wine Brand.
 The Flaunt Brut is a delicious Sparkling Wine with subtle green fruit, minerality and a touch of yeast, nutty flavors and toastiness.
 Flaunt retails for $65 per bottle but as a JSF reader, you get a special price of $48.
 Visit Flaunt Wine Company to purchase.